-RSU grant levels for the Chief Executive Officer are decided in conjunction with ouryear-end compensation decisions based on individual and Company performance from the prior fiscal year (in this case, 2021).
-Mr. Isaacman's total equity grant level in March of 2022 was variable, at-risk compensation which is determined solely at the discretion of the compensation committee based on the same process and performance criteria buckets used to determine the additional equity awards made to other NEOs as described above in the "2022 Equity Awards" section.
+RSU grant levels for the Chief Executive Officer are decided in conjunction with our year-end compensation decisions based on individual and Company performance from the prior fiscal year (in this case, 2022).
+Mr. Isaacman's total equity grant level in March 2023 was variable, at-risk compensation which is determined solely at the discretion of the compensation committee based on the same process and performance criteria buckets used to determine the additional equity awards made to other NEOs as described above in the "2023 Equity Awards" section.
 RSUs for performance during the fiscal year are granted in the first quarter of the following fiscal year, consistent with grant timing for RSUs granted to the other NEOs.
 The RSU grant is intended to position pay levels for Mr. J. Isaacman at a desired level of market competitiveness; as such, Mr. J. Isaacman's pay levels are reviewed by the Compensation Committee and the independent compensation consultant to ensure alignment with market pay levels consistent with the approach taken with NEOs.
-In March of 2023, Mr. Isaacman was awarded an RSU award worth \$9,050,000 based on individual and company performance during 2022.
-The process used for determining the size of this award was consistent with how equity awards are determined for the other NEOs, which includes both a structural equity grant and an additional equity grant based on performance and is described in more detail in the "2023 Equity Grants" section above.
+In March of 2024, Mr. Isaacman was awarded an RSU award worth \$9,050,000 based on individual and company performance during 2023.
+The process used for determining the size of this award was consistent with how equity awards are determined for the other NEOs, which includes an additional equity grant based on performance and is described in more detail in the "2024 Equity Grants" section above.